gizmecano/opencart-2-fr/README.md

 ## Licence

-OpenCart-2-fr: a language pack for the ecommerce platform OpenCart (version 2.x)
+OpenCart-2-fr: a French language pack for the ecommerce platform OpenCart (version 2.x)

 ---